nationalarchivesusar/courts/JIS-SPEC-v1.md

 - permitted background checks;
 - person history lookup.

 Bot commands must not write tables directly.
 JIS performs validation, authorization, provenance, concurrency, and audit logging.
 Discord user IDs can be linked to AuthenticatedPrincipals for attribution but never replace Roblox UserId as subject identity.
-Interactive bot responses must respect access classification and avoid posting restricted reports in public channels.
+Interactive bot responses must respect access level and avoid posting restricted reports in public channels.

 ## 28. Data Migration Strategy

 ### 28.1 Order

 1. Seed Courts, Agencies, roles, permissions, and approved policy configuration.
-2. Synchronize Trello case/card/document metadata in read-only mode.
-3. Reconcile docket counts and sampled cases against current public boards.
+2. Exercise live arrest ingestion, idempotency, recovery, and Discord outbox delivery in a non-production environment.
+3. Switch the game from direct Discord-only delivery to `Roblox -> JIS -> Discord`, record an exact UTC historical cutoff, and make JIS canonical for all new arrests from that instant.
+4. Monitor and reconcile the live path until every accepted post-cutoff arrest exists in JIS and its Discord notification is delivered or visibly queued/failed.
-4. Parse historical Discord exports to JSONL without database writes.
+5. Export and parse historical Discord records strictly before the cutoff into JSONL without database writes.
-5. Resolve identities/deduplicates and approve an import plan.
-6. Import historical arrests with provenance.
+6. Resolve identities/deduplicates, approve the import plan, and backfill historical arrests with provenance.
-7. Enable live arrest ingestion and compare Discord outbox notifications to prior webhook output.
+7. Begin Trello case/document synchronization and reconciliation after the foundation is stable; this work may proceed in parallel with live-arrest monitoring and historical backfill.
-8. Mark JIS canonical only after completeness, deduplication, and recovery tests pass.
+8. Mark the historical arrest migration and each Trello source complete only after completeness, idempotency, deduplication, and recovery tests pass.

+The cutoff prevents the historical dataset from continuing to grow during parser/review work and prevents post-cutoff Discord notifications from being re-imported as legacy arrests.

 ### 28.2 Reconciliation requirements